 Impact

-The vulnerability arises from insufficient validation of untrusted input in the compositing component of Chrome.
-An attacker who has compromised a renderer process can supply a specially crafted HTML page that bypasses Chrome’s site isolation, allowing that process to access resources belonging to other sites.
-This effectively lifts the isolation boundary and can lead to data theft, credential compromise, or other attacks against users while Chrome is running.
-The flaw is classified as CWE‑20 and is rated high severity by Chromium.
+The vulnerability arises from insufficient validation of untrusted input in the compositing component of Google Chrome.
+An attacker who has already compromised a renderer process can supply a specially crafted HTML page that bypasses Chrome’s site isolation, lifting the isolation boundary and permitting that process to access resources belonging to other sites.
+This can lead to data theft, credential compromise, or other attacks against users while Chrome is running.
+The flaw is classified as CWE-1173 and CWE-20, and is rated low severity with a CVSS score of 3.1 by Chromium.
+The likely attack vector is delivering a crafted HTML page to a Chrome instance that hosts a compromised renderer, such as via a malicious extension or drive‑by activity.

 Affected Systems